 I was assigned to one (amazing, welcoming, supportive) FP physician with a large patient panel, but when I had openings, I also saw the patients of the other providers: one internal medicine physician and four other FP physicians.
 We also had a podiatrist and gyne surgeon on site; they were so helpful on innumerable occasions.
 Plus, there were two other NPs in the office: one FP and one GYN.
 This group of providers was supportive of each other, encouraging, easy to laugh, and they were all lifelines.
 There have been many days since that I wonder how I could have ever left.
 It was a family.
 I loved them.
 Their patients loved them.
 (In the end, what drew me away was a different schedule (unavailable to me in that location at that time) and the chance to work in cardiology, which was a dream of mine.)

 Family Practice – Conditions Treated

 Family practice also included a long list of people wanting small (office-compatible) dermatological procedures, like skin tag and wart removal, I&D of cysts and abscesses, and biopsies of suspicious moles and lesions.
 The suturing I had previously learned in daily orthopedic surgery came in handy.
 I also found that many FNPs want to do procedures but are not confident in performing them due to inadequate training in school and clinicals.
-Now, thankfully, there are readily-available courses for providers who need more experience and training.
+Now, thankfully, there are readily-available courses for providers who need more experience and training at Skills On Point.

 No area of medicine is or ever will be easy.
 Family practice is its own specific kind of challenging, with a constant stream of unpredictable clinical presentations, an innumerable variety of needs.
 Committed FP providers tend to love this variety and cannot imagine being hedged into one area or specialty, but the thing that I have consistently seen and heard that grounds them is the long-term relationships and love they have for their amazing patients.